zhanyinx/clonal_evolution/README.md

 ## Output

-variantalker outputs for each sample multiple files organised in 3 folders
+clonal evolution outputs for each sample multiple files organised in 3 folders

 Output structure: